wleddy/shotglass2/docs/takeabeltof/utils.md

 `flash(printException("some message",err=e))` where e is the Exception class if there is one.

-> _TODO:_ as of Dec.
-2108, it does not actually log anything.
-Need to fix that.

 ---
 > #### render_markdown_for(*file_name,bp=None,**kwargs*): => str or None